 Most PIM systems also provide some measure of workflow management – allowing you to configure workflows for content creation, curation, and approval.

 A PIM system should allow you to configure user roles and privileges to ensure that users can only see or edit the data that they should.

-What are the main benefits of PIM?
+What are the main benefits of PIM software?